mhaln3mi/Youtube-content-quality-classification/README.md

 - Input the video Id which can be found in the URL after `watch?v=`
 <img src='imgs/urlid.JPG'>
 <br/>
 - Input the channel Id which can be found using the inspect tool in your browser.
 First right click on the page and choose inspect, after that click CRTL + F to search the HTML code.
-Search for channelid you should be able to see a channelid inside a `<meta>` tag, next to it you will find `content="ID"` copy the value inside the content.
+Search for channelid you should be able to see a channelid inside a `meta` tag, next to it you will find `content` copy the value inside the content.
 <br/>
 <img src='imgs/chid.JPG'>
 <br/>